 Colonial Bungalow beside a eucalyptus forest

-Kenilworth Bungalow is a century-old bungalow, built in the British Era.
-This heritage English bungalow has retained a well-mixed combination of the architectural flavour of the British along with adapting to the environment of the Nilgiris.
-The bungalow rests majestically in the middle of a grove of Eucalyptus trees and the garden is scented by its aroma.
+Kenilworth Bungalow is a century-old bungalow built in the British Era.
+This heritage English bungalow has retained a well-mixed combination of the British's architectural flavour and adapted to the environment of the Nilgiris.
+The bungalow rests majestically in the middle of a grove of Eucalyptus trees, and the garden is scented by its aroma.

 This single storey home, sitting on a sprawling half-acre property, is located on the periphery of a eucalyptus and pine grove.
-The property, nestled in between the grove on one side and a well-established gated community on the other side, enjoys privacy like none other.
+The property, nestled between the grove on one side and a well-established gated community on the other side, enjoys privacy.

-With a large built-up area of 4410 sq.ft., this bungalow stands majestically central to the landmass with spaces on all sides to cater to gardens, lawns and recreation.
-The bungalow needs restoration or renovation, whichever may be the preference of the end-user.
+With a large built-up area of 4410 sq.ft., this bungalow stands majestically central to the landmass, with spaces on all sides to cater to gardens, lawns and recreation.
+The bungalow needs restoration or renovation, whichever may be the end-user's preference.

 The house is surrounded with verdance of trees, plants and shrubs.
 The eucalyptus are hundreds of years old now.